jendotpg/replay-manager-for-slippi/README.md

 In short: TOs can use Beamers to report a set with only a station number - no need to send a flash drive back and forth.

+### Why not Nintendont FTP / Slippi Console Mirror / $SOME_OTHER_OPTION

+TL;DR: NYC Melee struggles with the current USB-handoff workflow and this is the solution I was the right developer for.
+A fork of Nintendont could function very similarly - it would be structurally less safe and I don't feel confident in my ability to build and stress-test such a fork.
+I eagerly invite someone else to do so ^\_^

+Beamer was built from the ground up with a few requirements:

+- Setup has to be dead simple after configuring once (in particular, we don't want to require turning on and configuring a PC at tournament start - it's a lot to ask from our setup team who don't bring their own computers)
+- We often have multiple TOs reporting sets off of a shared section of setups
+- TOs report off of laptops that hibernate often and unpredictably
+- Wifi goes down sometimes - we need to be able to report using traditional workflows when that happens
+- Under no circumstances should replay issues **EVER** affect gameplay for our players
+- Failures must be LOUD - TOs need to know where replays aren't functioning correctly

+Slippi console mirror is not an option at all without one central, always on computer - against our setup goals (and I think unrealistic for nearly every laptop-TO'd event for the same reason).
+Nintendont FTP could almost certainly be extended to meet these goals, but I personally am not comfortable writing Wii software that ensures (a) gameplay isn't affected and (b) failure is easily visible to TOs.
+Having a separate piece of hardware handle replay transmission trivially guarantees that gameplay won't be affected\*.
+Complete control over its firmware, along with the bundled screen and LED, let me make sure the failures are loud to TOs both visibly and over the network.
+The "replays served on demand with timing hints issued over UDP" architecture lets multiple TOs connect and disconnect from a section as they please - certainly possible with FTP, but opening random sockets on command on the same processor that's serving a quasi-real time service makes me uncomfortable.
+Finally, the HTTP API lets us send status information (like game liveness and players) on demand - again, possible with a Nintendont fork but requiring on demand TCP networking during quasi-real time computation.

+\*(Of course, a big enough USB volume is actually known to affect gameplay.
+It's likely that other details of the USB volume can too.
+I'm not the right dev for fixing that type of thing.
+The best I can do is guarantee that gameplay won't be affected against the baseline of the "USB handoff workflow".)

 ### The network contract

 | Method             | Path                 | What it does                                                  |